ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 Research-Based Strategies That All Teachers Should Know

 This article presents ten research-based principles of instruction, along with suggestions for classroom practice.
-These principles come from three sources: research in cognitive science, research on master teachers, and research on cognitive supports.
+These principles come from three sources: (a) research in cognitive science, (b) research on master teachers, and (c) research on cognitive supports.
 Each is briefly explained below.

 A: Research in cognitive science: This research focuses on how our brains acquire and use information.
-This cognitive research also provides suggestions on how we might overcome the limitations of our working memory (the mental "space" in which thinking occurs) when learning new material.
+This cognitive research also provides suggestions on how we might overcome the limitations of our working memory (i.e., the mental "space" in which thinking occurs) when learning new material.

 B: Research on the classroom practices of master teachers: Master teachers are those teachers whose classrooms made the highest gains on achievement tests.
 In a series of studies, a wide range of teachers were observed as they taught, and the investigators coded how they presented new material, how and whether they checked for student understanding, the types of support they provided to their students, and a number of other instructional activities.
 By also gathering student achievement data, researchers were able to identify the ways in which the more and less effective teachers differed.

-C: Research on cognitive supports to help students learn complex tasks: Effective instructional procedures such as thinking aloud, providing students with scaffolds, and providing students with models come from this research.
+C: Research on cognitive supports to help students learn complex tasks: Effective instructional procedures-such as thinking aloud, providing students with scaffolds, and providing students with models-come from this research.

 Even though these are three very different bodies of research, there is no conflict at all between the instructional suggestions that come from each of these three sources.
 In other words, these three sources supplement and complement each other.
 The fact that the instructional ideas from three different sources supplement and complement each other gives us faith in the validity of these findings.